MarkBennett/intro-to-ruby-gis/part-3-gis-and-rails/talk.md

     Venue.create(name: "Credo", location: 'POINT(-113.4994857 53.5417982)')
     Venue.create(name: "Tim Hortons", location: 'POINT(-113.4952626, 53.5410348)')

 ### 5. Import OpenStreetMap data

 We'll skip this import now, as it takes ~5 minutes.
 Here's the command:

     osm2pgsql -H localhost -d part-3-gis-and-rails_development alberta-latest.osm

 ### 6. Writing PostGIS queries in ActiveRecord

 You can do simple equality queries easily:

     Venue.where(location: 'POINT(-113.4990033 53.542463)')

+This is lame.
+You can't really do anything else interesting out of the box and still use PostGIS with ActiveRecord and AREL.

 ### 7. Using Squeel